awsdocs/aws-private-ca-user-guide/doc_source/CloudWatchEvents.md

 ## Success or Failure When Creating a CA Audit Report<a name="cwe-audit"></a>

-These events are triggered by the [CreateCertificateAuthorityAuditReport](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_CreateCertificateAuthorityAuditReport.html) action\.
+These events are triggered by the [CreateCertificateAuthorityAuditReport](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_CreateCertificateAuthorityAuditReport.html) operation\.

 **Success**
-On success, the action returns the ARN of the CA and the ID of the audit report\.
+On success, the operation returns the ARN of the CA and the ID of the audit report\.

 ```
 {